Enhancing Hallucination Detection via Future Context: Introduction

 LLM-based hallucination detection methods largely fall into two main categories: those based on uncertainty~\cite{stitch, enhancing-uncertainty, ccp} and those based on sampling strategies~\cite{selfcheckgpt, sac, selfcont, interrogatellm}.
 However, existing approaches suffer from practical issues such as the unavailability of the generator model’s logits in many real-world scenarios and increased sampling costs.
 For example, in online platforms such as blog posts, it is often difficult to determine how the content was generated.
 Moreover, API-based generators may become inaccessible over time due to updates or deprecation.
 Consequently, uncertainty-based methods that rely on generator-specific token-level logits are impractical.

 Retrieval-based approaches are effective for verifying general factual information; however, they face significant limitations when internal documents or proprietary knowledge bases are required, as access to these resources is frequently restricted or unavailable.
 Moreover, retrieval-based methods often struggle to detect logical hallucinations and internal inconsistencies, limiting their effectiveness.
 Indeed, \citet{selfcont} report that 35.2\% of self-contradictory hallucinations generated by ChatGPT remain undetectable through retrieval-based verification, suggesting that retrieval-based approaches are not always effective.
-Consequently, we specifically focus on sampling-based hallucination detection methods that utilize LLMs without retrieval, assuming a fully black-box generator setting.
-This ensures our approach is applicable and effective in diverse, realistic scenarios.
+Consequently, we focus on sampling-based hallucination detection methods that operate in a fully black-box setting without retrieval.
+In contrast to approaches that rely on internal model signals such as attention (\citet{chuang-etal-2024-lookback}), our method leverages future context, making it applicable to diverse and realistic scenarios.

 To cope with these issues, we propose to generate future context and leverage it for hallucination detection in the target sentence.
-Our method is based on the idea of the snowball effect~\cite{snowball}, which suggests that hallucinated sentences influence future context.
+Our method is motivated by the observed snowball effect~\cite{snowball}, where hallucinated sentences are often correlated with hallucinations in future context.
 For instance, in answering yes/no questions, if the first token of a response is \textit{yes}, subsequent sentences tend to support this claim, regardless of correctness.
 Figure~\ref{fig:hall_stats}, using the SelfCheckGPT dataset, shows that a hallucinated sentence increases the likelihood of hallucinations in subsequent sentences compared to a factual sentence.
 Furthermore, hallucination errors increasingly propagate to later sentences.
 Motivated by these observations, we leverage sampled future contexts as clues to detect hallucinations in the target sentence.
 Section~\ref{sec:how_future} confirms that hallucinated current sentences increase the likelihood of hallucinations in future sentences, making the future context a useful signal for detecting hallucinations in the current sentence.